lnay/reMathML/README.md

 ## Future subtleties to work in:
 - stretching operators
-- make text italic when its meant to (identifier with one character)
+- make text italic when it's meant to (identifier with one character)
 - keep track of where the `+` horizontal line comes to (to keep vertical alignment with fraction line etc)

 ## And after that: